chriswongwk/citrixahv/npdesktops/npdesktops.rst

 Overview
 ++++++++

-In this exercise you will use the Citrix Studio to deploy a pool of non-persistent virtual desktops based the same gold image as the previous lab exercise.
+In this exercise you will use the Citrix Studio to deploy a pool of non-persistent virtual desktops based the same gold image as the previous exercise.

 Creating the Machine Catalog
 ++++++++++++++++++++++++++++